42dotmk/colosseum/SETUP.md

 > Required to run the Executioner/code execution engine.

-To run the RabbitMQ in Docker for development, just run:
+To run the RabbitMQ and PostgreSQL in Docker for development, just run:

 ```bash
 docker-compose -f docker-compose.q.yml up -d